 October is the peak time for sightings of spiders in the UK.
 As the cooler autumn months descend upon us, so do clusters of male spiders, who scuttle around your homes and gardens looking for food and of course female spiders to mate with.
 Unfortunately for a significant amount of the UK’s human population arachnophobia is still one of the most common fears.

-Asgard sheds have always been creepy-crawly proof, as well as rodent-proof, since we first started making them way back.
+Asgard sheds have always been designed to be creepy-crawly resistant, as well as rodent-resistant, since we first started making them way back.

 If you’re concerned about keeping spiders, slugs, rodents and any other creepy-crawly pest like creatures out of your shed, here are a few handy tips to keep them at bay.